Not sure how to optimize your new email CTA for clicks? Check out these 8 email CTA examples for a boatload of inspiration.

 Google Analytics is an excellent way to collect and evaluate the data from your viewers, in order to make decisions about your campaigns.
 As part of the Google family, YouTube integrates quite easily with Google Analytics, giving users the ability to understand how video fits in the overall marketing strategy.

-But what data points yield the best results in understanding how your video content is performing?
-We asked 20+ experts for their best tips for understanding Google Analytics’ YouTube data.
+So, what data points yield the best results in understanding how your video content is performing?
+We asked 20+ experts for their best tips on understanding YouTube Analytics data.
 They had some excellent ideas on getting the most out of the information in getting a clear picture of your videos’ performance and ROI.

 The advice given covered several areas: